ubwafr/lowcaf/README.md

 This repository consists of two parts:
 - The Python-based node editor
-- An ns-3 application that connects to the node editor
+- An ns-3 application that connects to the node editor (see the respective [README](./ns-3-connector-app/README.md))

 ## The Lowcaf Node Editor